 The producing company will sign an agreement with EFT to bring their play to the Festival.
 The producing company will secure all performing rights, pay all royalties and get ALL clearances.
 This will be reflected in the contract.

 The producing company will also be the signatory with the Canadian Actors' Equity Association, if applicable.

-The STAGES Theatre Festival pays a modest fee for a 4-6 show run at the Festival.
+The EFT pays a modest fee for a 4-6 show run at the Festival.
 Visiting companies are advised to seek additional funding, ie. Canada Council for travel.

 Reading, Staged Reading or Workshop: